safayavatsal/MultiCloud-Management/README.md

 # MultiCloud-Management

 ## Overview
-The **MultiCloud-Management** project is designed to deploy and manage infrastructure across multiple cloud platforms, specifically **AWS and GCP**, using **Terraform**.
+The **MultiCloud-Management** project is designed to deploy and manage infrastructure across multiple cloud platforms, specifically **AWS, GCP and Azure**, using **Terraform**.
 This setup ensures high availability, scalability, and security for business-critical applications.

 ## Project Structure
-The repository is structured into separate directories for **AWS** and **GCP**, containing Terraform scripts to provision the required infrastructure.
+The repository is structured into separate directories for **AWS**, **GCP** and **Azure**, containing Terraform scripts to provision the required infrastructure.

 ```
 ├── AWS/                        # AWS-specific Terraform configurations